pattonsgirl/CEG2350/Labs/Lab09/README.md

    - branch merged to `main` (and commented code visible from `main`)
    - `git` `branch` Guide filled out with commands

-- Part 3 - 1 point for each item below:
+- Part 3 - 5 pts total, 1 point for each item below:
-   - `Makefile` exists
+   - `Makefile` exists in `Lab09` folder
    - `Makefile` has target to build executable program (given dependencies exist)
    - `Makefile` has target execute program (given dependencies exist)
    - `Makefile` has target remove executable program